knutwalker/typed-actors/README.md

 ## Comparison with Akka Typed

-The [`Akka Typed`](http://doc.akka.io/docs/akka/snapshot/scala/typed.html) project is an upcomping (2.4) module of Akka which aims to provide typesafe actors as well.
+The [`Akka Typed`](http://doc.akka.io/docs/akka/snapshot/scala/typed.html) project is a module of Akka (as of 2.4) which aims to provide typesafe actors as well.
 Akka typed takes a completely different approach, mirroring most of the untyped API and ultimately offering a completely new API to define your actors behavior.
 Currently, this implementation sits on top of untyped They are currently actors.

 This is one important difference to; `Typed Actors` is a possibility to add some compile-time checking while `Akka Typed` is a completely new API.